Yuzuk1Shimotsuki/Yuzuk1Shimotsuki/README.md

 I'm familiar with most of the Linux distro (except arch, at least for now since I run my services mostly on PVE)

-Also, I'm relying on Adobe applications so much, which explained why Windows is still in my top priority (don't ask me to use MacOS)
+Also, I'm relying on Adobe applications so much, which is why Windows was still in my top priority (pls don't ask me to use MacOS)

 However, I would likely installing arch with custom dotfiles after the warranty of my laptop expires, so stay tunned!